Marina Machete: Miss Portugal 2023

 On Thursday 2023, Machete was awarded the Miss Portugal title in Borba, in the southeastern Evora region, Portugal.

 Miss Universe 2023

 She, along with Rikkie Kollé of the Netherlands, were the second and third openly trans women to compete at Miss Universe after Ángela Ponce of Spain in 2018.
 At the Miss Universe 2023, she placed among the Top 20 semifinalists, making history as the first openly trans woman to place at Miss Universe in the pageant's history.

 Accolades

-Machete's most notable accolade is her crowning as Miss Universe Portugal 2023, a testament to her hard work, dedication, and passion for pageantry.
+Machete was crowned Miss Universe Portugal 2023.
 She also won the Most Confident Award at the Miss Universe 2023 competition, a recognition of her poise, grace, and self-assurance on the stage.
-As the first openly trans woman to compete for the title of Miss Universe Portugal, Machete has broken down barriers and inspired countless individuals from the LGBTQ+ community to pursue their dreams in the beauty industry.
-Her achievement has been widely recognized and celebrated, and she continues to be a role model for young people around the world who are seeking to express themselves authentically.
+As the first openly trans woman to compete for the title of Miss Universe Portugal, Machete has broken down barriers and inspired the LGBTQ+ community to pursue their dreams in the beauty industry.
+She continues to be a role model for young people around the world who are seeking to express themselves authentically.